maubuz/2W6-Notes/docs/wk14/css_frameworks.md

 ## Grid: 12 columns

-To control how much space each column will take in it's row Bootstrap uses a 12 grid system.
+To control how much space each column takes in a row, Bootstrap uses a 12 grid system.

 It is possible to specify how many columns a `.col` item will take by assigning it a number: